-Borough Council Meetings are held on the 2nd Tuesday of the month at 7:30 PM in Burkart Hall at 56 Keeley Avenue.
+Borough Council Meetings are held on the 2nd Wednesday of the month at 7:30 PM in Burkart Hall located at 56 Keeley Avenue.

 - Approved Council Minutes

 - Council Meeting Recordings May 2019 – May 2021 (Facebook)

 - Council Meeting Recordings 2016-2018, June 2021 to Present (YouTube)